mido/mido/docs/contributing.rst

 ^^^^^^^^^^

-The `Lakh MIDI Dataset <http://www.colinraffel.com/projects/lmd/>`_ is a great resouce for testing the MIDI file parser.
+The `Lakh MIDI Dataset <http://www.colinraffel.com/projects/lmd/>`_ is a great resource for testing the MIDI file parser.

 Publishing (Release Checklist)